VPS Performance: Diagnosing Slow Servers

 EXPLAIN SELECT * FROM posts WHERE slug = 'my-post';

 Common fixes for slow queries include adding indexes for WHERE and JOIN columns, avoiding SELECT * in favour of selecting only the columns you need, using covering indexes for frequently executed queries, and rewriting queries that apply functions to indexed columns.
-A solid indexing strategy can dramatically reduce query execution time without changing the application code.
+A solid indexing strategy can significantly reduce query execution time without changing the application code itself.

 -- Add an index for a common query pattern